 Dr. Sharma graduated from Dibrugarh University in Assam, India, with a Bachelor of Medicine and Bachelor of Surgery degree (M.B.B.S) in 1987.
 He was awarded a number of academic accolades throughout his undergraduate studies: he ranked third in the 1st Professional Examination, first in the 2nd Professional Examination, and second in the Final

 Professional Examination.
 Dr. Sharma also obtained honor marks in chemistry, pathology, microbiology, and obstetrics, and gynecology.

 Dr. Tonmoy Sharma conducted his Internship at Safdarjung Hospital, New Delhi, India in Medicine, Surgery, Obstetrics & Gynaecology and Paediatrics and Psychiatry from September 1986 to September 1987.
-Dr. Sharma acquired his first medical license from the Indian Medical Council in 1987 and received his second in 1988 from the General Medical Council of the United Kingdom (Registration No: 3632509).
+Mental health specialist Dr. Tonmoy Sharma acquired his first medical license from the Indian Medical Council in 1987 and received his second in 1988 from the General Medical Council of the United Kingdom (Registration No: 3632509).
 He officially became a member of the Royal College of Psychiatrists in London after passing his MRCPsych in 1991.

 Before achieving his Masters Degree in Neuroscience (M.S.c), Dr. Sharma became a Senior House Officer and subsequently Registrar in Psychiatry in the North London Training Scheme based at Claybury Hospital, St. Luke’s Hospital, University College Hospital, and Middlesex Hospital from June 1988 to April 1992.
 He was also a Clinical Research Worker and Honorary Senior Registrar to his mentor, Professor Robin Murray, at the Institute of Psychiatry